digideskio/api-site/firstapp/source/block_storage.rst

         :start-after: step-4
         :end-before: step-5

-Create a volume object by using the unique identifier (UUID) for the volume.
-Then, use the server object from the previous code snippet to attach the volume to it at :code:`/dev/vdb`:
+Using the unique identifier (UUID) for the volume, make a new volume object, then use the server object from the previous snippet and attach the volume to it at :code:`/dev/vdb`:

 .. only:: libcloud